mucsci-students/2020sp-420-ascii_shrug/USERGUIDE.md

 print                         : prints the current diagram

+undo                          : reverses the most recent command

 exit                          : exit the editor (no warning for unsaved diagram)

 Options:

-"-a" [ID]                     : will add all ID as attributes of classname
+"-a" [Field | Method]                 : will add all ID as attributes of classname

-"-r" [ID]                     : will create relationships from classname to all ID``
+"-r" RelType [ID]                     : will create relationships from classname to all ID with type RelType``

 ```